NanoLuc® Luciferase Powers More than Reporter Assays

-What can you do with a small, super bright luciferase?
-Amazing things.
+What happens when you engineer a small, super bright luciferase?
+A generation of new tools.
 We’ve highlighted many of the papers and new applications that NanoLuc® luciferase has enabled on this blog.
-While NanoLuc® luciferase was first introduced as a reporter enzyme to assess promoter activity, its capabilities have expanded far beyond a genetic reporter, creating bioluminescent tools used to study endogeneous protein dynamics, target engagement, protein degradation, immunodetection and more.
-So where did the NanoLuc luciferase come from and how does one enzyme power so many research capabilities?
-Read further for a primer on the various technologies and applications developed from this enzyme over the last 10 years.
+Introduced first as a reporter enzyme to assess promoter activity, NanoLuc® has since become the foundation for bioluminescent tools that reveal endogenous protein dynamics, target engagement, protein degradation, immunodetection and more.
+Much of that biology was largely invisible before these tools existed.
+So where did NanoLuc® come from, and how does one enzyme power so many research capabilities?
+Read on for a primer on the technologies and applications built from this enzyme over the last decade.

 NanoLuc: Tiny Tag with a Big Impact